-10.17 Commodity price risk or foreign exchange risk and hedging activities

-The Company has approved "Risk Assessment and Minimisation Procedure" pursuant to which whenever required the Company enters into Forward Contracts on foreign currencies depending on its assessment of the market situation to counter the risk of foreign exchange fluctuations.
+10.17 Commodity price risk or foreign exchange risk and hedging activities foreign currencies depending on its assessment of the market situation to counter the risk of foreign exchange fluctuations.
 Further, whenever required the Company enters into call spread option contract and Cross Currency Swap agreement to hedge the foreign currency risk and interest rate risk.
 As the Company does not deal in commodities, therefore, no disclosure is required to be made pursuant to SEBI Circular no. SEBI/HO/CFD/CMD1/CIR/P/2018/0000000141 dated 15th November, 2018.